rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ## 0.5.0 General guidelines on transcription

 <a name="0.5.0.1">0.5.0.1</a> Transcribe information in the form and order in which it is presented in the resource, according to these general rules, unless instructed otherwise by specific rules.
-Do not use the mark of omission to indicate transposition.
+Do not use the mark of omission to indicate transposition (see also [Order and transposition](/DCRMR/general-rules/Transcription/#0594-order-and-transposition)).

 DCRMR normalizes punctuation and capitalization based on current conventions, with an optional exception in punctuation (see [0.5.31.5](/DCRMR/general-rules/Transcription/#0.5.31.5)).